 For each plan that you make, designate which leaders will lead it.
 Having leaders in place helps ensure that your congregation will enact change.
 Select leaders who are well-suited to enact specific changes.

 The easiest way to ensure that your plans get enacted is to document them in writing.
-Document your plan and how you'll make sure it gets done.
+Document your plan and outline how you will complete it.
 Make notes about who is leading the project and ensure milestones are met.

-After you conduct a church survey and get responses to your church survey questions, it's important to communicate the resulting actions.
+After conducting a church survey and receiving responses to your survey questions, it's essential to communicate the resulting actions.
 No one likes to be kept in the dark or feel as if the effort they put into taking the survey was useless.

 Announce the new goals for the church to create a sense of transparency and show that your leaders are taking the survey data seriously.
 Doing so can help bring your congregation together and help them feel they are taking an active part in forming a church family.